ezyuzin/NppAnotherMarkdown/README.md

 In addition to the CSS file for the Markdown document, you can customize either the loader (`assets/markdown/loader.html`) or the file that directly renders Markdown (`assets/markdown/markdown.js`).

-The script format is compatible with the Lister plugin [EdgeViewer](https://github.com/rg-software/wlx-edge-viewer) for viewing Markdown documents in Total Commander.
+The assets structure format is compatible with the Lister plugin [EdgeViewer](https://github.com/rg-software/wlx-edge-viewer) for viewing Markdown documents in Total Commander.
 It is also possible to specify a direct path to the EdgeViewer plugin configuration directory to synchronize rendering settings.

 ### Current Version